domparise/lean-mean/README.md

 =====
 To install:
 npm install
 To run:
 node app.js

 GRUNT
 =====
-With grunt-cli installed, you can take advantage of automatic jslinting and server resets when you make changes to files with: npm install --save-dev grunt
+With grunt-cli installed, you can take advantage of automatic jslinting and server resets when you make changes to files with:
+Install with:
+npm install --save-dev
+Run with:
+grunt